mautic/user-documentation/docs/overview/overview.rst

 Choose one or more Channels to deliver the content and messages to your Contacts.

 - :doc:`/channels/marketing_messages` - A way to personalize communication with your Contacts.
-With marketing messages, Contacts receive your content on a Channel they've set as their preference.
+With Marketing Messages, Contacts receive your content on a Channel they've set as their preference.

 - :doc:`/channels/emails` - Use built-in Email templates to send messages to a group of your Contacts, or send personalized messages to specific Contacts.